daos-stack/daos/docs/overview/data_integrity.md

 These properties are provided when a pool is created, but should also be able to update them.
 When updated, they should be active right away.

-- **Pool Scrubber Schedule** - How the scrubber will run at the pool level.
-The  container configuration can disable scrubbing for the container, but it cannot alter the type of schedule.
+- **Pool Scrubber Mode** - How the scrubber will run for each pool target.
+The container configuration can disable scrubbing for the container, but it cannot alter the mode.
-  - **OFF**
+    - **OFF** - The Scrubber will not run.
     - **Run & Wait** - Will run the scrubber to completion, yielding after consuming configured "credits".
 Then, if completed before configured frequency, will sleep until it's time to start again.
     - **Continuous** - Will run the scanner, sleeping in between object scrubs so that the duration of the scrubber takes whole frequency time and will start again as soon as it completes.
 Knowing how many objects are in the system is required for this approach to work.
 The scrubber will use the previous scrubber count of objects as best guess for current.
     - **Run Once** - Run the scrubber once then turn off.
 Useful for better control by external scripts to control the schedule.
 Will still yield after consuming "credits".
-  - **Run Once Fast** - Run the scrubber once, without yielding, then turn off.
-Useful for better control by external scripts to control the schedule.
-Maybe want to get it done really fast and don't care about I/O at this time.
 - **Pool Scrubber Frequency** - How frequently the scrubber should run in number of seconds.
 If a scan takes longer than frequency, it would start again as soon as the previous scan completes.